Santa Fe DUI Lawyers

 Should I just accept a plea bargain and get it over with?

 That depends on your situation.
 If the case against you is weak, you might want to refuse a plea bargain and hope for an acquittal at trial.
 If the case against you is stronger, you might want to plead guilty to a lesser offense to avoid a trial.
 If the case against you is strong enough, the prosecutor probably won’t even offer you a plea bargain.
-Discuss your case with our Santa Fe DUI lawyers first.
+Discuss your case with a skilled Santa Fe DUI lawyer first.

 Can I be convicted of DUI even if my BAC is lower than 0.08?